awslabs/aws-java-nio-spi-for-s3/README.md

 This library will perform all actions using credentials according to the AWS SDK for Java [default credential provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
 The library does not allow any library specific configuration of credentials.
-In essence this means that when using this library you (or the service using this library) should have or be able to assume a role that will allow access to the S3 buckets and objects you want to interact with.
+In essence, you (or the service / Principal using this library) should have, or be able to assume, a role that will allow access to the S3 buckets and objects you want to interact with.

-Note also that although your IAM role may be sufficient to access the desired objects and buckets you may still be blocked by bucket access control lists and/ or bucket policies.
+Note, although your IAM role may be sufficient to access the desired objects and buckets you may still be blocked by bucket access control lists and/ or bucket policies.

 ## Reading Files

-Bytes from S3 objects can be read using `S3SeekableByteChannel` which is an implementation of `java.nio.channel.SeekableByteChannel`.
+Bytes from S3 objects can be read using an `S3SeekableByteChannel` which is an implementation of `java.nio.channel.SeekableByteChannel`.
-Because S3 is a high-throughput but high-latency (compared to a native filesystem) service the `S3SeekableByteChannel` uses an in-memory read-ahead cache of `ByteBuffers` which are optimized for the scenario where bytes will typically be read sequentially.
+Because S3 is a high-throughput but high-latency (compared to a native filesystem) service the `S3SeekableByteChannel` uses an in-memory read-ahead cache of `ByteBuffers` and is optimized for the scenario where bytes will typically be read sequentially.

 To perform this the `S3SeekableByteChannel` delegates read operations to an `S3ReadAheadByteChannel` which implements `java.nio.channels.ReadableByteChannel`.
-When the first `read` operation is called the channel will read it's first fragment and enter that into the buffer, requests for bytes in that fragment are fulfilled from that buffer.
-When a buffer fragment is more than half read all empty fragment slots in the cache will be asynchronously filled.
+When the first `read` operation is called, the channel will read it's first fragment and enter that into the buffer, requests for bytes in that fragment are fulfilled from that buffer.
+When a buffer fragment is more than half read, all empty fragment slots in the cache will be asynchronously filled.
 Further, any cached fragments that precede the fragment currently being read will be invalidated in the cache freeing up space for additional fragments to be retrieved asynchronously.
 Once the cache is "warm" the application should not be blocked on I/O, up to the limits of your network connection.

 ### Configuration

-The read ahead buffer prefetches `n` sequential fragments of `m` bytes from S3 asynchronously.
-The values of n and m can be configured to your needs by using command line properties or environment variables.
+The read-ahead buffer asynchronously prefetches `n` sequential fragments of `m` bytes from S3.
+The values of `n` and `m` can be configured to your needs by using command line properties or environment variables.

 If no configuration is supplied the values in `resources/s3-nio-spi.properties` are used.
 Currently, 50 fragments of 5MB.
 Each fragment is downloaded concurrently on a unique thread.